9 Reasons Why You’re Not Getting Search Engine Traffic

 Here are the only three ways to optimize your images:

-If you have any questions with optimizing your images, let me know and I’ll try to help you out.
+If you have any questions about optimizing your images, let me know and I’ll try to help you out.

 The Last Word